Sinai Peninsula

-The Sinai Peninsula, or simply Sinai (/ˈsaɪnaɪ/ SY-ny; سيناء), is a peninsula in Egypt, and the only part of the country located in Asia.
-It is between the Mediterranean Sea to the north and the Red Sea to the south, and is a land bridge between Asia and Africa.
-Sinai has a land area of about 60000 km2 (6 percent of Egypt's total area) and a population of approximately 600,000 people.
-Administratively, the vast majority of the area of the Sinai Peninsula is divided into two governorates: the South Sinai Governorate and the North Sinai Governorate.
+The Sinai Peninsula, or simply Sinai (/ˈsaɪnaɪ/ SY-ny; سيناء; سينا), is a peninsula in Egypt, and the only part of the country located in West Asia.
+It is between the Mediterranean Sea to the north and the Red Sea to the south, and is a land bridge between Africa and Asia.
+Sinai has a land area of about 60,000 km2 (6 percent of Egypt's total area) and a population of approximately 600,000 people.
+Administratively, the vast majority of the area of the Sinai Peninsula is divided into two governorates: the North Sinai Governorate and the South Sinai Governorate.
 Three other governorates span the Suez Canal, crossing into African Egypt: Suez Governorate on the southern end of the Suez Canal, Ismailia Governorate in the center, and Port Said Governorate in the north.

 In the classical era, the region was known as Arabia Petraea.
-The peninsula acquired the name Sinai in modern times due to the assumption that a mountain near Saint Catherine's Monastery is the Biblical Mount Sinai.
-Mount Sinai is one of the most religiously significant places in the Abrahamic faiths.
+The peninsula acquired the name Sinai in modern times due to the assumption that a mountain near Saint Catherine's Monastery, named Mount Sinai, is the Biblical Mount Sinai, one of the most religiously significant places in the Abrahamic religions.

 The Sinai Peninsula has been a part of Egypt from the First Dynasty of ancient Egypt (c.
 3100 BC).
-This comes in stark contrast to the region north of it, the Levant (the present-day territories of Syria, Lebanon, Jordan, Israel and Palestine), which, due largely to its strategic geopolitical location and cultural convergences, has historically been the center of conflict between Egypt and various states of Mesopotamia and Asia Minor.
+This comes in stark contrast to the region north of it, the Levant (the present-day territories of Israel, Jordan, Lebanon, Palestine, and Syria), which, due largely to its strategic geopolitical location and cultural convergences, has historically been the center of conflict between Egypt and various states of Mesopotamia and Asia Minor.
 In periods of foreign occupation, the Sinai was, like the rest of Egypt, also occupied and controlled by foreign empires, in more recent history the Ottoman Empire (1517–1867) and the United Kingdom (1882–1956).
-Israel invaded and occupied Sinai during the Suez Crisis (known in Egypt as the Tripartite Aggression due to the simultaneous coordinated attack by the UK, France and Israel) of 1956, and during the Six-Day War of 1967.
+Israel, along with France and the United Kingdom, invaded and occupied Sinai during the Suez Crisis of 1956.
+Israel invaded the Sinai at the start of the Six-Day War of 1967 due to Egyptian forces massing to invade Israel.
 On 6 October 1973, Egypt launched the Yom Kippur War, seizing most of the east bank of the Suez Canal while Israel seized even more area to its west.
 Israel exchanged the ten kilometers along the east bank and territory seized in 1973 for a 1974 ceasefire.
 In 1982, as a result of the Egypt–Israel peace treaty of 1979, Israel withdrew from all of the Sinai Peninsula except the contentious territory of Taba, which was returned after a ruling by a commission of arbitration in 1989.

 Today, Sinai has become a tourist destination due to its natural setting, rich coral reefs, and biblical history.

 Name

+Ancient Egyptian names

 Because the Sinai Peninsula was the main region where mining of turquoise was carried out in Ancient Egypt, it was called Biau (the "Mining Country") and Khetiu Mafkat ("Ladders of Turquoise") by the ancient Egyptians.